 - In periods of strong solar activity, the coronal holes are irregular in shape and can appear at all latitudes, including the equatorial regions of the Sun.

 Spiral structure like rotating garden sprinklers

 The solar wind coming from the same point within the solar atmosphere is on one line having the shape of a spiral because of the rotation of the Sun: this line is also a magnetic field line.

 This structure is called the Parker spiral.
 We can make the analogy with rotating garden sprinklers.
 Water is projected radially from the sprinklers but the shape of the water jets is a spiral.

 Collision zone where fast solar wind catches up with slower wind

-Near the contact area between the solar wind coming from the northern and the southern poles of the Sun, the heliospheric current sheet (HCS), the speed is lower, some 400 km/s.
+The contact area between the solar wind coming from the northern and the southern poles of the Sun is the heliospheric current sheet (HCS).